joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.5.2 =

+* Bug fix: If setting to link to event page enabled, event wrapper was not added.
+* Bug fix: Incorrect kses on Mini calendar widget removed too much information.
+* Bug fix: Category filters did not remove existing filter when adding categories.

 = 3.5.1 =